DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/overview.md

 The Deformable Mesh Comp is the counterpart to the [Deformation Data Tool](../mesh-tool/overview.md).
 This is where the magic happens.
 Here the collected data from the [Deformable Mesh (Asset)](../mesh-asset/overview.md) that we previously created is processed.
 The component simply works according to the **plug & play** system: You simply place it below the *vehicle mesh / mesh to deform*, give the component some information and the component regulates the rest independently.

 :::info
 The *Deformable Mesh Component* itself has **NO COLLISION**!
-It uses the collision of the parent component (the static mesh or skeletal mesh).
+It uses the collision of its parent component (*a static mesh or skeletal mesh*).
+The deformation is only visual.
 :::

 <details>